Blickwinkel1107/making-the-most-of-context-nmt/README.md

-# Making The Most Of Context Nmt
+# Towards Making The Most of Context in NMT (IJCAI 2020)

 ---
 [English](README.md), [中文](README-zh.md)